Skip to main content

 /**

-* Writes the class data into the provided Parcel.
+* Writes class data to external Parcel.

 *

-* @param dest The Parcel the object is being written into.
+* @param dest Parcel receiving object data.

 */